navdhabh/navdhabh.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Hello!
+subtitle:
 ---

-My name is Navdha.
-I'm a second-year undergraduate in Engineering Physics at IIT Bombay.

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hello!
+I'm Navdha, a second-year undergraduate currently pursuing Engineering Physics with a math minor at IIT Bombay.
+Though my friends would argue I'm boring, I tend to think of myself as a simple person with my own ideals that I remember to carry forward, even at times when it becomes too difficult.
+Besides math and physics, I'm into reading, writing (you might see a lot of it here), and art.
+I also take to care to not go out of touch with tech, which explains why I'm in the Mars Rover Team of the Institute, and which is also why I ever got to making this website.

+While you're here, enjoy!